k8or-development-dgo/fundamental-smr-lbr-k8r-doc-rep-k8d/v0-0-01-dir/github-dir/data-repository-dir/README.md

-# Data Resource Breakdown within the Sambar/LeBar/k8or Web Applications
+# Data Preparation Resource Breakdown within the Sambar/LeBar/k8or Web Applications

-This document uses `User Registration` Flow-2 as an example to illustrate the data resource breakdown.
+This document uses `User Registration` Flow-2 as an example to illustrate the data preparation resource breakdown.
 The same principles and processes apply to all other flows within the Sambar/LeBar/k8or web applications.

 ## Content